nicklockwood/CubeController/README.md

     @property (nonatomic, getter = isWrapEnabled) BOOL wrapEnabled;

 This property enables wrapping.
-If set to YES, the SubeController can be rotated right around in a circle.
+If set to YES, the CubeController can be rotated right around in a circle.
 If set to NO, the controller will stop when scrolled to the first or last index.

 Methods